 Many states require a MSW graduate to become a Licensed Master Social Worker (LMSW).
 For professionals who have already earned a BSW and work in the field (direct service positions such as caseworker or mental health assistant) the social work master is a prerequisite of practicing as a Licensed Clinical SW.

-Pursuing an ‘LCSW degree’ might be worth considering if you are choosing between a Masters in Counseling Psychology, or Master of Social Work.
+Pursuing a ‘Licensed Clinical SW degree’ might be worth considering if you are choosing between a Masters in Counseling Psychology, or Master of Social Work.
 Clinical social work combines an in-depth understanding of how mental and emotional disorders develop within an individual in their environment.
-LCSWs may be involved in direct therapy with clients in private practice.
+Licensed Clinical SWs may be involved in direct therapy with clients in private practice.

 CSWE Accredited Masters in Social Work Degree Programs & Schools

 The Council on Social Work Education (CSWE) is a non-profit national organization that is recognized by the Council for Higher Education Accreditation (CHEA) as the only accrediting agency for social work education in the United States.

-When looking to earn a master of social work, it’s important to know what schools have an accreditation in Masters of Social Work degree programs to make sure that you’re applying to programs that meet high standards of faculty, curriculum, and the overall goals set by the CSWE.
+When looking to earn a master in social work, it’s important to know what schools have an accreditation in Masters of Social Work degree programs to make sure that you’re applying to programs that meet high standards of faculty, curriculum, and the overall goals set by the Council.
 Review this list of 12 accredited CSWE MSW programs put together by our GradSchools.com team.

-How earning an MSW Degre can help support your career
+We asked: How did earning an MSW Degree help support your career?

 Obtaining my MSW degree significantly impacted my career in social work, as it increased my learning opportunities.
 I was educated on clinical aspects (how to facilitate, individual and family therapy, etc.) of social work.
 This graduate education background enabled me to begin a private practice after obtaining my full license.

 How Much Can You Make With A Masters Degree in Social Work ?

 According to BLS.gov, the median annual wage for social workers was $50,470 in May 2019.
 And the overall employment of social workers is projected to grow 13% from 2019 to 2029, much faster than the average for all occupations.